iamanigeeit/DDW2023/docs/04-oop/oop.md

         return math.sqrt(self.x * self.x + self.y * self.y)
 ```

 In the above class, we have two attributes `x` and `y`.
 We do not create any properties for these attributes for simplicity.
-Python encourages simplicity anway.
+Python encourages simplicity anyway.
 But here, we create a computed property called `distance`.
 This property returns the distance of the current x and y from its origin (0, 0).
 We can test by instantiating the object and assign some values to its attributes.

 ```python
 # object instantiation